ccloops/todont/README.md

 ### Code Style

-Standard JavaScript with ES6, SASS, CSS, HTML, React
+Standard JavaScript with ES6, SASS, CSS, HTML, React!

 ### How to use?